meslater1030/basic-ember-app/README.md

 This command has created a blank route and template for your investments. it's also added an investments route to the router and created a unit test for your new route.
 If you navigate to localhost:4200/investments you'll see that the page loads with the same text as the home page.
+In the future you'll use the new investments route and template to retrieve and display all available investments but before you can do that you need to learn how data is retrieved and manipulated in Ember.

 ### Your API
 Ember apps assume that your data will be provided via an API that follows the [JSON API specification.](http://jsonapi.org/format/)